 Instructions

-- Bring a large pot of water to steam, not boiling.
+- Bring a large saucepan of water to a slight boil.
 Also, fill a large bowl with ice and water.
 Set the bowl aside.

 - Use your hands and peel the skin of the peaches.
 It should come off easily.
 Set the peach aside.
 Continue this process for all peaches.

 - Cut the peaches into slices.
 They don’t have to be perfect.
 Discard the pit.
 Place the sliced peaches in a large bowl.
 Once you have all peaches cut, pour over the lemon juice, one and a half cups of sugar, and salt.
 Use a large spoon and stir.
-Cover the bowl in plastic wrap and leave out at room temperature for, at least, 1 hour.
+Cover the bowl in plastic wrap and leave it out at room temperature for at least 1 hour.

-- After about 15 minutes, Add the cornstarch with about 1 tsp of the peach liquid into a small ramekin and stir to dissolve the cornstarch.
+- After about 15 minutes, add the cornstarch with about 1 teaspoon of the peach liquid into a small ramekin and stir to dissolve the cornstarch.
 Add cornstarch to the peach preserve pot and stir.
-Turn heat down to low for about 5 minutes and then take off the heat and allow it to completely cool.
+Turn heat down to low for about 5 minutes and then take off the heat and allow it to cool completely.

-- Once cooled, pour into mason jars until almost full.
+- Once cooled, ladle the preserves into half-pint jars until almost full.
 Close tightly with the lid and place in the refrigerator until ready to serve.

 - Combine the 1 stick of butter, maple syrup, cinnamon, and Bourbon into a medium bowl and stir until combined and smooth.
 Once the biscuits have come out of the oven and are still warm, top off with butter.